Star architect Gottfried Böhm has died aged 101 | DW | 10.06.2021

 Outsider Gottfried Böhm

-Gottfried Böhm was never short on projects, including designs for building set on rather difficult locations.
+Gottfried Böhm was never short on projects, including designs for buildings set on rather difficult locations.

-His Bergischer Löwe ("Mountaineous Lion," an allusion to the name of the location), that became the community centre of Bergisch Gladbach, succeeded better than his residential quarter in the popular Cologne district of Chorweiler.
+His Bergischer Löwe ("Mountainous Lion," an allusion to the name of the location), which became the community center of Bergisch Gladbach, succeeded better than his residential quarter in the popular Cologne district of Chorweiler.

 Highly praised upon construction, the high-rise housing estate is now considered a lifeless concrete desert that might be comparable to banlieues on the edges of Paris.

-Nonetheless, Böhm's work was duly recognized in 1986 when he received the Pritzker Prize, the Nobel Prize of the trade, for his efforts to reconcile tradition and modernity — most especially in the Neviges cathedral.
+Nonetheless, Böhm's work was duly recognized in 1986 when he received the Pritzker Prize for his efforts to reconcile tradition and modernity — most especially in the Neviges cathedral.

 -